This question came via email about being in love with another man (a.k.a. limerence):

 I wish I could label this an atypical question, but unfortunately, I get this more than any other.
-Many people – including Christian men and women – find themselves madly in love with someone other than their spouses.
+Many people – including married Christian men and women – find themselves madly in love with someone other than their spouses.
 Therefore, rather than answering it for one person, I hope to answer it for thousands.
 While I address it specifically to the woman who sent the email, the application is to all who find themselves in this situation.

 However, that usually is incorrect.